kupzsensei/cerberus-ai-cai/README.md

 ## Troubleshooting Common Issues

 *   **`413 Request Entity Too Large`**: This error indicates that the uploaded file size exceeds the server's limit.
 To resolve this, increase the `client_max_body_size` in `frontend/nginx.conf` and then rebuild the frontend service: `docker-compose up -d --build frontend`.
-*   **Ollama Connectivity Problems**:
+*   **AI Server Connectivity Problems**:
-    1. Verify that your Ollama instance is running and accessible from your Docker environment.
+    1. Verify that your Ollama or Gemini instance is running and accessible from your Docker environment.
-    2. Ensure the Ollama server URL configured in the application's UI is correct (e.g., `http://host.docker.internal:11434` for a local Ollama instance on your host).
+    2. Ensure the AI server URL or API key configured in the application's UI is correct.
     3. Check the backend service logs for connection errors: `docker-compose logs backend`.
     4. If you have modified the database schema, you might need to recreate the database by running `docker-compose down -v && docker-compose up -d --build`. **Warning**: This action will permanently delete all existing data.
 *   **Containers Failing to Start**: Inspect the logs of the problematic service for detailed error messages: `docker-compose logs <service_name>`.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue to discuss your ideas.

 ## Stopping the Application